Wizkiller96/WizBot/docs/guides/from-source.md

 # Setting up WizBot From Source

+### This applies to WizBot version 2.
+For WizBot version 3 with all the latest improvements and features, click [here][v3].

 | Table of Contents |
 | :--- |
 | [Installing with the CLI Installer](#installing-with-the-cli-installer) |